Kent27/docs-emobiq/document/function/Device/socketConnect/socketConnect.md

     ![](../socketConnect/socketConnect-step-2.png?raw=true)

 2. Call the function `console` in the callbacks of the `socketConnect` function.
-Select the parameter type `input`.
+Select the parameter type `input` for the `value` parameter.

     ![](../socketConnect/socketConnect-step-3.png?raw=true)